csesoc/trainee-5-23t3/README.md

 ```
 npm start
 ```
+You will also need to be connected to the database via mongoDBCompass

+## Example Function
+I have set up a post and get function for echoing so you can get an idea of how to access the database on the backend.
+I have also written up an echo page so you can see how the backend and frontend interact.

 ### Relevant documentation for the Backend
 Here is all the information related to prisma and mongodb